Multiomics-Analytics-Group/vuegen/README.md

 ### Nextflow and nf-core

 VueGen is also available as a [nf-core][nfcore] module, customised for compatibility with the [Nextflow][nextflow] environment.
 This module is designed to automate report generation from outputs produced by other modules, subworkflows, or pipelines.
-The code and documentation for the nf-core module are available in the [nf-VueGen repository][nf-vuegen].
+You can read the offical documentation for the nf-core module [here](nf-vuegen-nf-core).
+Also, the source code and detailed documentation are available in the [nf-VueGen repository][nf-vuegen].

 ## Execution